linnarsson-lab/loompy/README.md

 # loompy

 **Note:** This documentation may be out of date with the most recent version of loompy!
+Refer to the source code to discover the correct arguments for each method.

 `.loom` is an efficient file format for very large omics datasets, consisting of a main matrix, optional additional layers, and a variable number of row and column